KW-M/internet_rov_code/README.md

 > Script to run all the commands to install everything and put it in the right places.
 After first successful run, it puts a marker file on the desktop, so that subsequent runs of the script will only update changed config files from the /new-config-files folder in the rov code folder and restart all the systemd services, instead of downloading everything again.
 I tried to comment it well so please see the links for more info about each part inside the script.

-**UV4l**
+**webrtc-relay**

-> Streaming server that handles sending the video and two way data over the wire using the webRTC protocol.
+> Relay that handles sending the video and two way data over the wire using the webRTC protocol.
 >
 > \- UV4L is configured using the uv4l-raspicam.config file.
 >
-> It initially opens a "web socket" (which must go through the ngrok tunneling server) that allow the remote pilot's computer and the raspberry pi locate and talk to each other over the internet.
-Then it opens a webRTC video channel and a data channel that go directly between the pilot’s computer and the raspberry pi.
+> It initially opens a "web socket" (which must go through the ngrok tunneling server) that allow the remote driver's computer and the raspberry pi locate and talk to each other over the internet.
+Then it opens a webRTC video channel and a data channel that go directly between the driver’s computer and the raspberry pi.
 UV4l handles all of this pretty much for us, but there is the webRTC signalling library in the website javascript code that handles all the web socket handshakes and stuff.

 **nginx**